chendrak/EasyChallenges/Thunderstore/README.md

 #### 1.0.4
 * Fix more documentation issues
-* Add the ability to banish cards by stat
+* Add the ability to banish cards by stat using `BanishedCardStats`

 #### 1.0.3
 * Fix some documentation issues